What Shook a Mighty King? Secrets of Gita 1.2 You should know.

 The Mask That Cracks First

 Before action, check motive — are you acting from strength or to cover fear?
-Seek wise counsel, but let inner clarity and values steer the choice.
+Seek wise counsel, but let inner values steer the choice.

 Discover the Full Meaning